schitresh/computer_science/networks/L3_network_layer/8_routing_protocols.md

 - Flooding
   - In flooding, each router sends info
     - To every other router on the internetwork except its neighbors
-  - Every router that receives tht packet sends the copies to all the neighbors
+  - Every router that receives the packet sends the copies to all the neighbors
 - Information Sharing
   - Router sends information only when a change occurs in the information
   - Only the updates requested by the neighbor router are exchanged